BARRANQUILLA, Colombia (AP) – Brazil striker Oscar knows the football world is watching. He knows it's a chance like no other.

-Host Colombia has 20-year-old striker Luis Muriel, with three goals in the tournament.
-He moved to Udinese last year and his performance in Colombia could lead him to a top-tier club in the near future.
+Host Colombia has striker Luis Muriel with three goals in the tournament.
+The 20-year-old Muriel moved to Udinese last year and his performance in Colombia could lead him to a top-tier club in the near future.

-Even Panama, which was eliminated in the first stage, has players optimistic of making it abroad.
+Even minnow Panama, which was eliminated in the first stage, has players hopeful of making it abroad.

 ''Unfortunately Panama couldn't continue in the competition, but I think it was important for all of us to be playing here,'' said Panama's leading striker, Cecilio Waterman, currently with Uruguay's Fenix. ''We all got to play in front of the entire world and hopefully it was enough for us to show our potential.''

-Not all top young prospects have been playing in the tournament in Colombia because clubs were not obligated to release players.
+Not all top young prospects have been playing in the tournament in Colombia, because clubs were not obligated to release their players.

-England, for example, had 30 eligible players not released by their clubs.
+England, for example, is missing 30 players who were not released by their clubs.
 Brazil is without its top stars, Neymar and Lucas, also not released after missing club action because they played the Copa America with the senior national team last month.